Keeper-Security/Commander/README.md

 `${password}` references the value stored in the record's Password field

-Screenshot of Keeper Vault record (private key stored in custom field):
+Here's a screenshot of a Keeper Vault record where the private key is stored in a custom field:

 ![](https://raw.githubusercontent.com/Keeper-Security/Commander/master/keepercommander/images/connect_ssh_screenshot2.png)

-Screenshot of Keeper Vault record (private key stored in file attachment):
+Here's a screenshot of a Keeper Vault record where the private key is stored in a file attachment:

 ![](https://raw.githubusercontent.com/Keeper-Security/Commander/master/keepercommander/images/connect_ssh_screenshot3.png)